DLiNa/dlina.github.io/_posts/2015-10-22-The-Birth-and-Death-of-German-Playwrights.md

 {% highlight xml %}
 <foaf:page rdf:resource="http://de.wikipedia.org/wiki/Johann_Wolfgang_von_Goethe"/>
 {% endhighlight %}
-But instead the html presentation of the data contains a link to wikipedia, propably generated with the help of a beacon file.
-In this cases we had to parse the website.
-In case of XHTML it can be done with the help of a `doc()` function, but the German National Library uses redirects instead of URL rewriting and so the EXPath HTTP client have to grab the site.
-It is getting more complicated in the case of Carl Haffner.
+Instead the html presentation of the data contains a link to wikipedia, propably generated with the help of a beacon file.
+We had to parse the website.
+In case of XHTML it can be done with the help of a `doc()` function, but the German National Library uses redirects (not supported by the `doc()` function) rather than URL rewriting (supported by the `doc()` function) and so the EXPath HTTP client had to grab the site.
+It is getting more complicated in the case of Karl Haffner.
 In the RDF file we find a link to wikipedia - but the target is replaced by disambiguation page meanwhile.
 So we had to add an exception.
-Another PND was wrong...
+In our first data set we found an author died in 1952.
+A very early adaptor in terms of open source publishing we thought.
+But the Wilhelm Schäfer [(pnd:118794868)](http://d-nb.info/gnd/118794868) referenced in our source is not the one we are looking for.
+We had to [adjust the data](https://github.com/dlina/project/commit/da414793101e9187d53cb4b04feb57062adb7121) here and point to Wilhelm Schaefer [(pnd:117099309)](http://d-nb.info/gnd/117099309).
+Hey but that is exactly why we are using thos identifiers!

 # Conclusion